Children’s Colorado Research Shows More Young Athletes with Concussions on Sidelines

 New, yet-to-be published research from Children’s Hospital Colorado finds that more high school athletes who get concussions are following return-to-play rules.
 Researchers tracked injury data from 100 U.S. high schools over the past eight years.

 In 2007, half of the athletes with concussions didn’t follow recommended guidelines.
 By 2013, that figure dropped to one in five athletes, according to researcher Dr. Mark Riederer, Pediatric Primary Care Sports Medicine Fellow at Children’s Colorado.

-Learn more about Sports Medicine for Young Athletes at Children's Colorado.
+Learn more about Sports Medicine Center at Children's Colorado.

 According to the American Academy of Pediatrics, concussions represent 9% of injuries to high school athletes.
 For male athletes, the highest concussion rates come from football; for female athletes, soccer and basketball have the highest rates.